tearoom1/uniform-contact-block/README.md

 - [Uniform Simple Captcha](https://codeberg.org/refbw/uniform-simple-captcha)
 - [Uniform Spam Words](https://github.com/tearoom1/uniform-spam-words)

-Check the corresponding documentation for further information and required configuration.
+> Note: Check the corresponding documentation for further information and required configuration.
 Specifically the uniform.honeytime guard from kirby-uniform is used and needs configuration in your `config.php`

+## Multi language requirement
+This plugin requires a Kirby multi-language setup.
+It uses routes that expect the language code as the first segment of the URL.
+It can easily be stripped down to a single language setup by removing the language code from the routes and a few adjustments.

 ## Usage